JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

+Throughout Sprint 2 we worked on implementing this logic into the UI application that the user will interact with.
+In this sense, the methods that were mentioned previously were recreated in such a way that became much more user friendly so that helpers/managers that attempt to interact with the cupboard will not have to use cURL commands to retrieve information.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as associations (connections) between classes, and critical attributes and methods. (**Be sure** to revisit the Static **UML Review Sheet** to ensure your class diagrams are using correct format and syntax.)_
 >